Anti-Chinese sentiment in the United States: Tang Juan

 In September 2020, Chinese cancer researcher Tang Juan was arrested and jailed by U.S. authorities, who accused her of concealing ties to the Chinese military.
 Tang was denied bail and later placed under house arrest.
 In 2021, she was released after spending 10 months in jail and house arrest without her case ever making it to trial.

 Later, it was revealed that she was not a member of the Chinese military but had only worked as a civilian at a Chinese military facility.

 Baimadajie Angwang

 Baimadajie Angwang, a police officer for the New York City Police Department (NYPD), was arrested in September 2020 on federal charges of allegedly spying for China.
-The former Marine subsequently six months in a federal detention center before he was freed on bail while awaiting trial.
+The former Marine subsequently spent six months in a federal detention center before he was freed on bail while awaiting trial.
 Abruptly, federal prosecutors would drop the charges against him in January 2021 without further explanation.
 He was never compensated for his detention and lost his job as a police officer.